sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 sipsorcery bridge web openai --avatar --open   # ...with a lip-synced video face (mouth driven by the speech envelope) sipsorcery bridge sip:alice@example.com agent  # ...or let a PHONE caller talk to the agent (G.711 <-> Opus transcoded)

-# Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
-# candidate can be allocated.
-Credentials default to the CLOUDFLARE_TURN_KEY_ID and
-# CLOUDFLARE_API_TOKEN environment variables. https://developers.cloudflare.com/realtime/turn/
-sipsorcery cloudflare turn --key-id <key-id> --token <api-token>
-sipsorcery cloudflare turn --transport udp        # probe turn:3478?transport=udp instead of turns:443

 # Cloudflare SFU: create a Realtime SFU session and publish a VP8 + OPUS test pattern, verifying
 # the publisher connects.
 Defaults to CLOUDFLARE_APPID and CLOUDFLARE_API_TOKEN.
+(To publish real
+# media into a session use the route sink: route --from <src> --to cloudflare.)
 sipsorcery cloudflare sfu --app-id <app-id> --token <api-token> -d 10

 # LiveKit and OpenAI have no standalone verbs: they are reached as route/bridge edges.